How to beat aquarium Cyanobacteria

-Cyano has been on the planet for 2.7 billion years so it’s pretty hardy, and single-handedly turned the Earth’s atmosphere from one without oxygen to one with, via photosynthesis.
-It can exist in both fresh and saltwater and although its called Cyanobacteria or blue-green algae, its most common saltwater form is red in colour.
+Cyano has been on the planet for 2.7 billion years so it's pretty hardy, and single-handedly turned the Earth’s atmosphere from one without oxygen to one with, via photosynthesis.
+It can exist in both fresh and saltwater and although its called Cyanobacteria or blue green algae, its most common saltwater form is red in colour.
 Whereas in freshwater its dark green.

 Nothing likes to eat Cyano so algae eaters in any form are useless against it.

-Prolific Cyanobacteria outbreaks are usually an indicator that there is a chemical imbalance in the tank and the bacteria are taking advantage of the adverse conditions.
+A prolific Cyanobacteria bloom is usually an indicator that there is a chemical imbalance in the tank and the bacteria are taking advantage of the adverse conditions.
 Water may be lacking in some elements while others may have built up.
 Cyanobacteria can fix carbon dioxide too so the problem may be poor aeration.

 Unstable KH is sometimes attributed to Cyanobacteria, and it likes to smother quiet areas of the tank where a thin layer of detritus has built upon rocks or the substrate.
-Cyano usually starts on the substrate and spreads upwards in sheets, actually growing in a space of hours when the tank is lit.
+Cyanobacteria usually starts on the substrate and spreads upwards in sheets, actually growing in a space of hours when the tank is lit.
 At lights out, it shrinks.
 And it thrives where direct sunlight hits the tank.

 Being bacteria those algae-like slimy sheets are actually living biofilms, and if they start to smother plant leaves or coral polyps there is usually only one winner.
 It is thought to be slightly toxic and the freshwater form gives off a certain, characteristic smell.
 It can be introduced to the tank on plant leaves or coral bases but can also occur in tanks that started off sterile, so spores are probably airborne and unavoidable.

 Nitrate and Phosphate (nutrients,) are not necessarily the cause as it can occur in freshwater and saltwater tanks that don’t register any levels of either in tests.
-Some sources state that it is less likely to occur in tanks with raised levels of nitrate and phosphate.
+Some sources state that it is less likely to occur in tanks with raised nitrate levels and phosphate levels.

 In this case, Phosphate remover may not be the answer.
 First, physically remove as much of the Cyano as you can by holding a gravel vacuum hose close to where it grows.
 Moving up to it, hover the hose about 1cm over the affected areas and it should peel off, shooting up the tube, into the bucket.
 An old toothbrush can be cable-tied to the hose so that as you remove the cyano with the brush, it’s sucked up the tube and removed.
 Do this on a daily basis and it's the first step to beating it.